Why Endurance Athletes Can Have an Advantage in HYROX

 As HYROX grows in popularity, one question keeps coming up: Is HYROX an endurance event or a strength event?

 HYROX is best defined as a hybrid fitness race, but the demands of the race strongly favor endurance capacity over maximal strength or technical skill.
+HYROX is different than a strength-based event in what it demands physiologically and strategically.

 endurance athlete does sled push during Hyrox